Have a fireplace? You need a carbon monoxide detector.

 Regular testing is also essential.
 Often homeowners neglect to test the detector’s batteries.
 However, many models, including the Kidde Battery Powered Talking Combination Carbon Monoxide & Smoke Alarm, will verbally alert you when it’s time to perform a battery test.
 Another barrier to regular testing is the detector’s placement.
 If your smoke alarm/CO2 detector is placed on a high ceiling or other hard to reach place, it is recommended to use a broom handle or other long-handled item to press the testing button.
 Models such as the Kidde Battery Powered Talking Combination Carbon Monoxide & Smoke Alarm make it easy with their 1-inch × 1-inch testing button design.

 Curling up in front of the fireplace can be a great way to spend time with the family.
-With the right detector, it always will be.
+With the right carbon monoxide, it always will be.

 Residents in the following states have enacted laws regarding carbon monoxide detectors or smoke alarms, as of January 2010.